do-mpc/do-mpc/README.md

 Moreover, DO-MPC provides a very simple framework for the implementation of a state-of-the art robust nonlinear model predictive control approach called multi-stage NMPC, which is based on the description of the uncertainty as a scenario tree.

 The DO-MPC software is Python based and works therefore on any OS with a Python 2.7 distribution.
-DO-MPC has been developed at the DYN chair by Sergio Lucia, Alexandru Tatulea and Sebastian Engell and it can be downloaded FREE here.
-Please check this page for further information and example code from the developers.
+DO-MPC has been developed at the DYN chair by Sergio Lucia, Alexandru Tatulea and Sebastian Engell.

 # Installation instructions
 For detailed instructions go to the [wiki](https://github.com/do-mpc/do-mpc/wiki)